Nikeel03/NumberCruncher/README.md

     ```bash
     pytest tests/Test.py -s
     ```
-    The `-s` flag is optional but useful as it shows output (like print statements and log messages) directly to the console during the test run.
+    The `-s` flag is optional, but useful as it shows output (like print statements and log messages) directly to the console during the test run.
-3. This will execute the tests defined in `Test.py`.
-Test-specific files like `core_tests_v4_db.json` might be created and deleted in the `tests/` directory during the test run.